rsksmart/devportal-1.0/content/rsk-devportal/rif/relay/index.md

 For general information about RIF Relay, including its design, architecture, and specifications, please refer to the table of contents down below.

-If you're looking for a step-by-step walkthrough on getting started and using RIF Relay, please check out the [RIF Relay guide](/guides/rif-relay/) instead.
+For a step-by-step walkthrough on getting started and using RIF Relay, please check out the [Starter kit](/guides/rif-relay/starter-kit) in the [RIF Relay guide](/guides/rif-relay/).

 ## Table of Contents
 - [Overview](/rif/relay/overview/)